-Hence, the appearance of a smell might seem indicative of low quality simply since the smell is indicative of length, which in turn is indicative of lower quality \cite{gil17}.
-In order to avoid that, we divide files into length groups, and require the property of predictive power when the length group is controlled.
+Hence, the appearance of an alert instance might seem indicative of low quality simply since the instance is indicative of length, which in turn is indicative of lower quality \cite{gil17}.
+In order to avoid that, we divide files into length groups, and require the property of predictive power when the length group is controlled \cite{pearl2009causality}.
 Specifically, we require precision lift in the short (first 25\%, up to \shortLengthThreshold lines), medium (25\% to 75\%), and long (highest 25\%, at least \longLengthThreshold lines) length groups.

-Also, we filter out smells whose Pearson correlation with line count is higher than 0.5, which is \href{https://www.statisticssolutions.com/pearsons-correlation-coefficient/}{considered to indicate high correlation}.
-This should have been a relatively easy requirement since the \href{https://checkstyle.sourceforge.io/config_metrics.html#JavaNCSS}{`JavaNCSS'} smell (number of Java statements above a threshold) has Pearson correlation of 0.45 and the \href{https://checkstyle.sourceforge.io/config_sizes.html#FileLength}{`FileLength'} smell (length higher than a threshold) has a Pearson correlation of 0.44 with the line count.
-These smells are basically step functions on length and have lower than 0.5 correlation.
+Also, we filter out alerts whose Pearson correlation with line count is higher than 0.5, which is \href{https://www.statisticssolutions.com/pearsons-correlation-coefficient/}{considered to indicate high correlation}.
+This should have been a relatively easy requirement since the \href{https://checkstyle.sourceforge.io/config_metrics.html#JavaNCSS}{`JavaNCSS'} alert (number of Java statements above a threshold) has Pearson correlation of 0.45 and the \href{https://checkstyle.sourceforge.io/config_sizes.html#FileLength}{`FileLength'} alert (length higher than a threshold) has a Pearson correlation of 0.44 with the line count.
+These alerts are basically step functions on length and have lower than 0.5 correlation.
 Hence, 0.5 correlation is a strong correlation also in our specific case.
-Indeed, 127 smells have lower than 0.5 Pearson with length.
+Indeed, 127 alerts have lower than 0.5 Pearson correlation with length.

-Table \ref{tab:smells-properties} summaries how many smells have each property with respect to each target metric.
-'Robust' and 'Almost' are used for sensitivity analysis, either slightly higher or lower requirements.
-In the 'Robust' we require a precision lift of 10\% in predictive power, twins, length and cochange.
-In 'Almost' we allow a small decrease of -10\% precision lift.
+`IllegalCatch' has precision lift of 16\% for short, 15\% for medium, and 12\% for long files.
+Hence, relation to length is small and the higher lift for shorter files might be to their higher average quality (See same behavior in Section \ref{seq:groups}).